 What follows below is the new gauntlet that all Treasury regulations must survive in order to be deemed a valid regulation entitled to judicial deference.

 1. Is the applicable portion of the Treasury regulation or treaty technical explanation arguably in your favor?

 2. Read the full and complete applicable statute or treaty provision word-for-word.
 Identify the portion relevant to your issue.
-Is the relevant portion of the statute or treaty clear on its face with regard to your specific issue (e.g., there are no ambiguities or gaps)?
+Is the relevant portion of the statute or treaty clear on its face and in your favor with regard to your specific issue (e.g., there are no ambiguities or gaps)?

 a.
 Yes.
 The portion of the regulation purporting to interpret the statute is invalid pursuant to Intermountain v.
 C.I.R., 134 T.C.
 211 (2010) (If a Court rules that a statute is unambiguous, it forecloses Treasury's ability to fill-in any “gaps;” Treasury regulations cannot fill-in any gaps and are thus not entitled to Chevron judicial deference).
 You need to dig-in your heels are ague the wording is clear and unambiguous in order to prevail.
 Again, Any surrender to the notion that the statute of treaty provision is not clear will result in defeat since the court will be bound to defer to the agency’s interpretation.
 File the case with the U.S. Tax Court for an instant victory based on the Intermountain case as binding precedent.

 b.
 No. Go to # 3.

 3. Identify the relevant portion of the statute or treaty.
 Grab a set of various dictionaries and research the plain meanings of each term in the relevant portion.
 Does the IRS interpretation stretch the plain meaning of any term in the statute or treaty in such a way that, if not for that unreasonable interpretation, it would go in your favor?